 No action, no matter how small, is insignificant - how we treat someone defines, how we treat everyone, including ourselves.
 If we cant appreciate those around us, we cant appreciate ourselves.
 With every person we engage, in everything we do, we must be kinder than expected, more generous than anticipated, more positive than we thought possible.
 Every moment in front of another human being is a chance to express our highest value and to influence someone with our humanity.
 We can make the world better, one person at a time.

 The way we do small things determine the way we do everything.
 If we execute our minor tasks well, we will excel at our larger efforts as well.
 Each tiny effort builds on the next, so that brick by brick, magnificent things can be created, great confidence grows and uncommon dreams are realized.

-Most people don’t discovers whats more important in their lives until they are too old to do anything about it.
+Most people don’t discover whats more important in their lives until they are too old to do anything about it.
 They spend many of their best years pursuing things that matter little in the end.
-While society invites us to fill our lives with material objects, the best part of us knows that the most basic pleasures are the one that enrich us.
+While society invites us to fill our lives with material objects, the best part of us knows that the most basic pleasures are the one that enriches us.
 We all have a wealth of simple blessings around us - waiting to be counted.
 As we do, our happiness grows.
 Our gratitude expands.
-And each day becomes a breath taking gift.
+And each day becomes a breathtaking gift.

-How well you live come down to how much you love.
+How well you live, comes down to how much you love.
 The heart is wiser than your head.
 Honor it.
 Trust it.
 Follow it.

 I just wrote down the key messages from the book in Robin Sharma’s words.
-I would suggest you to read the book.
-These message will go into your subconscious mind directly.
+I would suggest you read the book.
+This message will go into your subconscious mind directly.
 Jesus understood the importance of stories, so does Robin.
-Thank you Robin, for this book and all the books that you are going to write in future.Please buy the book from your local bookstore.
+Thank you, Robin, for this book and all the books that you are going to write in future.Please buy the book from your local bookstore.